 Legendary Creature — Minotaur

 Red instant and sorcery spells you control have lifelink.

-Whenever a white instant or sorcery spell causes you to gain life, Firesong and Sunspeaker deals 3 damage to target creature or player.
+Whenever a white instant or sorcery spell causes you to gain life, Firesong and Sunspeaker deals 3 damage to any target (creature, player, planeswalker or battle).

 Recommendations View more recommendations

 TypicalTimmy, I am not the most prolific POTC fan or anything, but Captain Jack Sparrow does say in The Curse of the Black Pearl, “No survivors?
 Then where do the stories come from, I wonder?”
 Hopefully that is what you're thinking of?

 Pirate spells you cast gain Improvise: Your artifacts can help cast this spell.
 Each artifact you tap after you're done activating mana abilities pays for .

 Sacrifice a tapped Artifact: Choose one.
 You may activate this ability only once each turn.